oetochi/pdsnd_github/README.md

 # License

- This project does not require any licence.
-You can use or modify the codes here to help you in anyway you deem fit.
+ You can freely copy the codes of this project if it helps you complete similar task.
+But I would appreciate acknowledging me in your work.

 # Acknowledgments